syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.MVC/how-to/default-width-height.md

 # How to change the default width and height

-To change the default width and height of the Syncfusion PDF Viewer, modify the `width` and `height` properties of the PDFViewer control.
+To change the default width and height of the Syncfusion PDF Viewer, modify the `Width` and `Height` properties of the PDFViewer control.

 ```html
 <div>